Stake logo

 Market Capitalisation: US$1.9b

-Rocket Lab USA is consistently one of Stake’s most popular stocks, traded more than Boeing and Lockheed Martin combined due in large part to our New Zealand investors.
+Rocket Lab USA is consistently one of Stake’s most popular stocks, trading more than Boeing and Lockheed Martin combined.
 Founded in 2006, Rocket Lab provides launch services, spacecraft and launch components, and on-orbit management.

-Rocket Lab has completed 28 launches, deployed 148 satellites, controls three launch pads and has two-photon satellites in orbit.
+As of April 2023, Rocket Lab has completed 35 launches, deployed several satellites, controls three launch pads and has two-photon satellites in orbit.
 If that was not impressive enough, its customers include NASA, the United States Space Force, DARPA, the National Reconnaissance Office of the U.S., Canon, and Capella Space.
-This allowed Rocket Lab to generate US$62m in revenue (77% year-on-year growth) at the cost of US$64m (37% year-on-year), resulting in a net loss after tax of US$117m (113% year-on-year) during 2021.
+This allowed Rocket Lab to generate US$211m in revenue in 2022 – a 239% year-on-year growth from 2021.
+Despite its stunning increase in revenues, however, the company still finished the year with a net loss of US$136m.

-The RKLB stock price has taken a nose dive during 2022, declining 67% year-to-date.
-This is not surprising considering how higher interest rates increase the risk-free rate, reducing the premium the market places on unprofitable companies.
-Still, it’s important to note that Rocket Lab’s 113% increase in net loss after tax was primarily due to a 118% increase in research and development and a 143% increase in selling, general and administrative expenses year-on-year.
-Extracting these expenses brings net loss after tax to a decline of 3.9% year-on-year.
+The RKLB stock price took a nose dive during 2022, ending the year down 69%, however, it has slightly recovered since then.
+The drop was not particularly surprising for analysts, considering how higher interest rates increased the risk-free rate, reducing the premium the market places on unprofitable companies.
+Still, it’s important to note that Rocket Lab’s increase in net loss after tax was primarily due to a 52% increase in research and development and a 23.4% increase in selling, general and administrative expenses year-on-year, which can be seen as necessary expenses for the growth of Rocket Lab.
+The majority of Stake's customers remain optimistic, with a higher proportion of trades on the buy side.

 💡Related: How to buy Rocket Lab shares (RKLB)